What Is the Smallest Keurig Coffee Maker? And 8 More Small Coffee Makers Great for Travel!

 Final Answer

-If you want the smallest Keurig: Get the Keurig K-Mini Plus.
+For the tiniest Keurig, choose the Keurig K-Mini Plus.

 Leave a Comment